tsatria03/CookyCraze/docks/readme.txt

 Quests completed: how many of your active quests are currently complete.

 Statistics menu.
-Access the baker statistics screen, achievement statistics screen, and prestige history from the Statistics button in the main game interface.
+Access the baker statistics screen and achievement statistics screen from the Statistics button in the main game interface.

 Baker statistics.
 View a summary of everything you have done in your current playthrough.
 Open it from the Statistics menu.